 Though it may seem counterintuitive, this extra little bit of money can prevent you from feeling deprived, which can lead to overspending.

-Another reason why your budget may not be working is lack of self-control.
+Another reason why your budget may not be working is a lack of self-control.
 If you love to shop, splurge on nice meals, or pamper yourself, you may have a harder time sticking to a budget.

 Try writing down your financial goals and carrying them around with you in your wallet or purse.
 As you pull out your cash or debit card and look at those goals, it may help remind you of the reason you have a budget.
 Also, try avoiding the stores or situations that lead to splurges.

 You may also be wasting money without realizing it.
 Be sure you are not buying things you do not use or need.
 Make a specific list of things you need to buy, and for how much, before leaving the house.
 This keeps you mindful of having a specific project.
 You're not simply shopping with no mission in mind.

 Tracking your expenses, evaluating your spending, and just balancing your checkbook take up time every day.
 If you simply can't find the time to do this, try the envelope budgeting system instead.